thegameofcode/iris/docs/api.md

 #### iris.SCREEN_NOT_FOUND
 *Since*: `v0.5.2`

-Fired when a navigation fails.
+Triggered when a navigation fails.

 ```javascript
 iris.on(iris.SCREEN_NOT_FOUND, function (path) {